geoblink/design-system/src/elements/GeoSwitch/GeoSwitch.md

 `GeoSwitch` is a component aimed to replace inputs of type `checkbox`.
-It offers a similar API which a modern design.
+It offers a similar API with a modern design.

 ```vue
 <template>